 For students entering the program after a Bachelors Degree, typically 16 to 18 courses are required.
 An individual plan of study is developed by the student and his or her Advisory Committee.

-Knowledge of a sequence of core courses is required for all Ph.D. students.
-These courses are 5585-5685 (Mathematical Statistics), 5505-5605 (Applied Statistics), 5725, 6694 (Linear Models), 6315, 6515 (Theory of Statistics), 6325-6894 (Measure Theory and Probability Theory), 5515 (Design of Experiments), giving a total of 33 credits for core courses.
+The following core courses are required for all Ph.D students: STAT 5585 and 5685 (Mathematical Statistics), STAT 5505 and 5605 (Applied Statistics), STAT 5725 and 5735 (Linear Models), STAT 6315 and 6515 (Theory of Statistics), STAT 6325 and 6894 (Measure Theory and Probability Theory), STAT 5515 (Design of Experiments), and STAT 5095 (Investigation of Special Topics).
+Except for the one-credit STAT 5095, each core course carries 3 credits, giving a total of 34 credits.
 Additional credits can be earned from the list of elective courses.

 In general, Ph.D. students are required to elect 1 – 2 courses from other departments.
 However, it is sufficient to take one graduate level course from the Department of Mathematics.
 Ph.D. students are also encouraged to take courses in Computer Science as well as in application areas such as Biology or Economics.
 The elected course(s) must be approved by the major advisor of a student.
 Under certain circumstances, a major advisor can exempt his/her student from the above requirement, if the student has had internships or RA’s in interdisciplinary areas.
 The Department has no requirement on foreign languages.

 The Department expects every Ph.D. student to strive to finish his or her study within 4 years.
-For students arriving without a M.S. degree in Mathematics or Statistics, the Department may provide up to 5 years of financial support.
+For students arriving without an M.S. degree in Mathematics or Statistics, the Department may provide up to 5 years of financial support.
 For those arriving with such a degree, the Department may provide up to 4 years of financial support.

-In order to receive continuous support, Ph.D. students with financial support should maintain suitable course load.
-Each should take at least 3 courses in each semester until taking the Ph.D.
+In order to receive continuous support, Ph.D. students with financial support should maintain a suitable course load.
+Each should take at least 3 courses each semester until taking the Ph.D.
 Qualifying Examination.
 For students arriving with a Bachelor’s Degree and receiving financial support from the Department, we propose the following timetable for these examinations:

 In order for a student currently enrolled in our M.S. program to switch to the Ph.D. program or to be considered for financial support, he or she must first pass both parts of the Ph.D.
-Qualifying Exam at Ph.D. level.
+Qualifying Exam at the Ph.D. level.